mshik/CDGCN/models/README.md

-For pretraining with ChEMBL dataset, use the notebook "Pretraining.ipynb".
+For pretraining with ChEMBL dataset, use the notebook "Pretraining.ipynb".<br>
 For finetuning with BindingDB dataset, use the notebook "Finetuning.ipynb".